kemalat/microservices-kafka-mq/README.md

 `@BeforeClass` and `@ClassRule` JUnit annotations used.
 The BeforeClass Junit annotation indicates that the static method to which is attached must be executed once and before all tests in the class. `@BeforeClass` configures Spring Kafka to use the embedded Kafka server.
 We use `@ClassRule` to instantiate `EmbeddedKafkaRule` class.

 ## Message Object
-The orders are written as serialized JSON and shared  between producer and consumer microservices.
+The orders are written as serialized JSON and shared  between producer(order) and consumer(invoicing) microservices.
 Each microservice populates fields of Order class that are in the scope of their responsbility, so there is one common object travels between them.
-Order object  contains all the data required by other consumer microservices.
-Flexibility of JSON serialization enables Invoice and Delivery services to read only releavant part of Order object which they are supposed to process.
+Order object  contains all the data required by other consumer microservice.
+Flexibility of JSON serialization enables Invoice service to read only releavant part of Order object which they are supposed to process.

 ## Acknowledge current offset in spring kafka by manual commit
-In this demonstration we used manual commit on consumer side.
+In this demonstration we used manual commit on consumer side(Invoice microservice).
 In order to do this, we need to disable auto-commit and set ack-mode to manual in application.properties file

 Disable auto-commit: